-Over the course of the semester, an enrollment confirmation roster is completed by faculty to indicate that all registered students have been in attendance for 60% of the semester.
-A student who is not in attendance at that 60% point is determined to have withdrawn as of the midpoint of the semester.
+Over the course of the semester, an enrollment confirmation roster is completed by faculty to ascertain that the registered student has been in attendance for 60% of the semester.
+A student who is not in attendance at that 60% point is determined to have withdrawn at the midpoint of the semester.

-A careful inquiry will be made for any student who fails to complete all coursework for a semester and receives all non-passing grades to determine if she withdrew from all classes or if she earned any of the failed grades.
+A careful inquiry will be made for any student who fails to complete all coursework for a semester and receives all non-passing grades to determine if the student withdrew from all classes or if she actually earned any of the failed grades.